-Star Wars Heir to the Jedi is a book set in the time between Star Wars: A New Hope and The Empire Strikes Back and told from the perspective of Luke Skywalker.
+Star Wars Heir to the Jedi is set in time between the original Star Wars movie and The Empire Strikes Back and is told from the perspective of Luke Skywalker.
 The first Death Star has been destroyed, and Luke is sent on a mission to retrieve a cryptologist from Imperial clutches, as she wishes to join the Rebellion.
-At the same time Luke is coming to terms with the loss of his mentor, Obi- Wan Kenobi, and trying to figure out how the Force works and how to become a Jedi, with no one to train him.
+At the same time Luke is coming to terms with the loss of his mentor, Obi-Wan Kenobi, and trying to figure out how the Force works and how to become a Jedi, with no one to train him.
 He teams up with Nakari Kelen, an attractive pilot who accompanies him on the mission, and they buzz around the galaxy on some side missions before going after the cryptographer.

 "She's a wanted ship now," I reminded her, but Leia shrugged it off.

 "The Millennium Falcon is wanted everywhere.
 We just change the transponder codes and it's fine."

 I haven't read a lot of Star Wars book but this one was a blast.
 I like the first person perspective of Luke.
 His transformation from farmboy to the last Jedi was of course the whole point of the story.
 So to see him here in the early days of the saga, trying to find his way without Ben, was a treat.
 He doesn't have a clue how to utilize the Force, something that hasn't really been examined before in much detail.